Tribe of Mic-O-Say: Controversy

-The Boy Scouts of America, and particularly Mic-O-Say, have been widely criticized by officials of several native tribes, anthropologists, journalists, and professors for being a patently offensive cultural appropriation of tribal identity and sacred practices.
+The Boy Scouts of America, and particularly Micosay, have been widely criticized by officials of several Native tribes, anthropologists, journalists, and professors for being a patently offensive cultural appropriation of tribal identity and sacred practices.
 It was called "a fake Indian Boy Scout tribe" for people who want to "play Indian".
 Robert Prue, a former scout and a professor of social work at the University of Missouri-Kansas City, doubts some of Harold Roe Bartle's historical origin claims, and rejects his claim of having become a tribal member in Wyoming, as being merely the affinity of one tribal member instead of the requisite authority of each entire tribe being depicted.
 Critics say that the appropriation continues because the BSA has not yet received widespread public revulsion like professional sports teams have.
-That includes the Kansas City Chiefs, named after Bartle's nickname from the founding of Mic-O-Say, and which has its own cultural appropriation and racism controversy.
+That includes the Kansas City Chiefs, named after Bartle's nickname from the founding of Micosay, and which has its own cultural appropriation and racism controversy.

-In 2015, representatives of several native tribes from the American Indian Health Research and Education Alliance met with Mic-O-Say leadership and published a five-page article in Practicing Anthropology called "For $1,000 You Can Be a Dog Soldier: The Tribe of Should-be-Ashamed".
-It summarized: "The Mic-O-Say have a long history of misappropriating and misrepresenting Indian culture and traditions as well as engaging in cultural imperialism.
+In 2015, representatives of several native tribes from the American Indian Health Research and Education Alliance met with Micosay leadership and published a five-page article in Practicing Anthropology called "For $1,000 You Can Be a Dog Soldier: The Tribe of Should-be-Ashamed".
+It summarized: "The Micosay have a long history of misappropriating and misrepresenting Indian culture and traditions as well as engaging in cultural imperialism.
 This alienates Native people from their traditions, undermines self-determination, and creates further animosity and distrust between Natives and non-Natives."

+There are presently over 500 federally recognized American Indian tribes, each with their own customs and traditions.
+This diversity makes it next to impossible to get unanimous agreement from all tribes.
+Micosay has worked with American Indian advisors and throughout the years many American Indian youth and adults have joined Micosay.
+The Arapaho tribe also presented their flag to camp Bartle as a symbol of their relationship with Micosay.
+Camp Geiger also requires scouts to gain a better appreciation for American Indian cultures by earning the Indian Lore merit badge, learning how to do bead-work and to hand make various clothing and costume items in order to advance within the program.
+Micosay does not use any American Indian religious ceremonies; all Micosay ceremonies were developed specifically for the program.